ever-just/iMessage-weldon/ARCHITECTURE.md

 # Architecture & Repository Structure

-This document describes the design and structure of the iMessage Clone project.
+This document describes the design and structure of the WELDON.VIP project.

 ## Overview